University of Technology Sydney

 Teaching and learning strategies

-Student learning in this subject is facilitated through a combination of online video lectures, seminars, small in-class group work, computer laboratories, and a practical group project.
+Student learning in this subject is facilitated through a combination of online video lectures, seminars, small in-class team work, computer laboratories, and a practical group project.
 Topic notes and videos are used to introduce students to the key fundamental concepts and their interrelations.
 Face-to-face class time is divided into two parts: there is a 1.5-hour interactive seminar-style activity followed by a 1.5-hour tutorial-style activity per week.

 Content (topics)

-Advanced Robotics builds on and brings together the concepts of Mechatronics, Embedded C, and Object-oriented Programming.
-It is intended to provide students with comprehensive hands on experience in system design.
+The objective of the subject is to provide students with the essential skills necessary to develop software for robotic systems in practical space applications.
+Space Robotics builds on and brings together the concepts of Mechatronic Systems, Sensors and Control, and Object-oriented Programming in a space engineering context.
+It is intended to provide students with comprehensive hands-on experience in system design.

-Subject matter discussed in this course includes, sensing, control, data fusion, localisation and path planning.
-These concepts will be demonstrated through practical systems namely, iRobot iCreate, Pioneer, HOMER and Fetch.
+These concepts will be demonstrated on real data from planetary-like environments and simulated space environments.
 The unit of study will include a major project, where groups of students design and develop a complex robotics system.

 Assessment